x00tex/hackTheBox/Boxes/linux/Retired/passage/README.md

     ![](screenshots/owned-by-root.png)

-* searching about these files find something intresting about USBCreator [here](https://unit42.paloaltonetworks.com/usbcreator-d-bus-privilege-escalation-in-ubuntu-desktop/)
+* searching about these files find something interesting about USBCreator [here](https://unit42.paloaltonetworks.com/usbcreator-d-bus-privilege-escalation-in-ubuntu-desktop/)

   * flaw in the USBCreator D-Bus interface which: